proycon/foliatools/README.rst

 A number of command-line tools are readily available for working with FoLiA, to various ends.
 The following tools are currently available:

 - ``foliavalidator`` -- Tests if documents are valid FoLiA XML. **Always use this to test your documents if you produce your own FoLiA documents!**.
-See the extra documentation: :ref:`foliavalidator`
+See the extra documentation in the dedicated scetion below.
 - ``foliaquery`` -- Advanced query tool that searches FoLiA documents for a specified pattern, or modifies a document according to the query.
 Supports FQL (FoLiA Query Language) and CQL (Corpus Query Language).
 - ``foliaeval`` -- Evaluation tool, can compute various evaluation metrics for selected annotation types, either against a gold standard reference or as a measure of inter-annotated agreement.